nothingismagick/truth-runner/README.md

 ```

 This looks like weird stuff, but that is because it is a prototype for:
-- a vue constructor in Quasar
+- a vue constructor in Quasar for an input form field
 - a unit test in Mocha-Chai-Sinon
 - an e2e test in Cypress flavor
-- documentation vis JSDoc(edited)
+- documentation vis JSDoc
 - translation keys
 - a database
+- ...

+## 2. Choose your DESTinations

+Destinations are like build pipelines in docker configs.
+By determining your targets / runtimes, it is possible for you to actually write translating code generation scripts.

+## 3. Write TRANslators
 By using this "single source of truth" as an input and four different "translating" engines as output, you get everything at one time...

 <details>